josmar-crwdstffng/angular/aio/content/guide/migration-localize.md

 </code-example>

-It also lists `@angular/localize` as a dependency in your app's `package.json` to ensure the import is found.
+It also lists `@angular/localize` as a dependency in the `package.json` of your app to ensure the import is found.

 <code-example format="json" language="json">